-The group management server functional entity provides for management of groups supported within the vertical application layer.
+The group management server functional entity provides for management of groups supported within the vertical application layer (i.e. VAL client(s)/VAL server(s)).
 The group management server acts as CAPIF's API exposing function as specified in 3GPP TS 23.222 [8].
 The group management server also supports interactions with the corresponding group management server in distributed SEAL deployments.

 The group management server functional entity is supported by the SIP AS and HTTP server functional entities of the signalling control plane.